gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Next Steps

-1. **Test FastAPI Best Practices Implementation**: Run the full test suite to make sure all the refactoring is working as expected.
-2. **Commit & PR**: Create commits and submit a Pull Request for the `refactor/fastapi` branch.
+1. **Commit & PR**: Create commits and submit a Pull Request for the `refactor/fastapi` branch.
-3. **Continue with Best Practices**: Implement remaining best practices from `docs/fastapi-best-practices-updates.md`:
-   - Complete async/sync consistency updates
-   - Enhance error handling
-   - Implement API response customization
-   - Add performance optimizations
+2. **Documentation Updates**: Ensure all documentation reflects the completed best practices implementation.
+3. **Feature Development**: Resume work on implementing new features (composite charts, transit calculations, LLM interpretations) now that the framework is properly modernized.

 ## Active Decisions & Considerations